 Passion for nature

 Carlos Caballero says that he knows El Nispero Zoo like the palm of his hand.
 He is from Las Tablas, but he has been working at the zoo for 21 years.
-He visited the site with his father at age 12 and fell in love with it.
+When he was 12 he visited the site with his father and fell in love with it.

 He started studying human medicine because he likes science but he did not like hospitals, he preferred nature.
 So he changed his career to be a vet but in those times it was not offered in Panama.
 Therefore, he had to move to Bogotá, Colombia to attend the University of La Salle.